North Yarmouth Academy: Travis Roy Ice Arena

 The North Yarmouth Academy Ice Arena was built in 1975.
-In 1998 it was remodeled and renamed to the Travis Roy Ice Arena in honor of Travis Roy.
+In 1998 it was remodeled and renamed the Travis Roy Ice Arena in honor of Travis Roy.
+The facility underwent a significant renovation in 2022 and 2023.
 It contains a fitness room, heated viewing area, locker rooms, and a pro shop.
 It is home to the NYA Boys and Girls Ice Hockey teams as well as the Yarmouth High School ice hockey teams.
 The facility is also used by Casco Bay Hockey and Midcoast Youth Hockey for their ice hockey programs.

 The Poulin Family Tennis Courts

 North Yarmouth Academy has three tennis courts plus a practice backboard which were reconstructed and renamed as The Poulin Family Tennis Courts in 2019.

 Rivalries

 NYA maintains two local athletic rivalries.
 The first is with hometown rival Yarmouth High School, and the second is with Waynflete School in Portland.